Explicit isogenies of prime degree over number fields: On Momose's Isogeny Classification Theorem

-This expression, when combined with the aforementioned congruence conditions modulo $p$ on $\mu(\sigma_\fq)$, yield divisibility conditions for $p$, namely that $p$ must divide one of the integers defined as follows.
+This expression, when combined with the aforementioned congruence conditions modulo $p$ on $\mu(\Frob_\fq)$, yield divisibility conditions for $p$, namely that $p$ must divide one of the integers defined as follows.

-\begin{definition} Let $k$ be a number field with Galois closure $K$, $\fq$ a prime ideal of $k$ of order $h_\fq$ in the class group of $k$, and $\gamma_\fq$ a generator of the principal ideal $\fq^{h_\fq}$.
-Then we define the following integers.
+\begin{definition} Let $k$ be a number field with Galois closure $K$ over $\Q$, $\fq$ a prime ideal of $k$ of order $h_\fq$ in the class group of $k$, and $\gamma_\fq$ a generator of the principal ideal $\fq^{h_\fq}$.
+For a set $S$ of integers, let $\lcm(S)$ denote the least common multiple of the integers in $S$, with the convention that this will be $0$ if $0 \in S$.
+Then we define the following integers:

-where in $C_s(\eps, \fq)$ (respectively $C_o(\eps, \fq)$) the $\lcm$ is taken over all roots $\beta$ of characteristic polynomials of Frobenius of supersingular (respectively, ordinary) elliptic curves defined over the residue field $\F_\fq$ of $K$ at $\fq$. \end{definition}
+where in $C_s(\eps, \fq)$ (respectively $C_o(\eps, \fq)$) the $\lcm$ is taken over all roots $\beta$ of characteristic polynomials of Frobenius of supersingular (respectively, ordinary) elliptic curves defined over the residue field $\F_\fq$ of $k$ at $\fq$. \end{definition}

 \begin{remark} Using Waterhouse's \Cref{thm:waterhouse}, specifically \Cref{tab:ss_roots} derived from it, one may show that

 \end{remark}

 We frame the above discussion as follows.